How We Create eCommerce Websites with Scrum?

 - What is your app scaling plans 3 years down the line?

-- Analyzing user roles and given access to them
+- Analyzing user roles and giving access to them

 - Capturing user actions on the website (like searching and sorting the products, adding products to the wish list, making promo offers and discounts, and other stages)